How small groups make big change

 This season of training presented by ChangeMakers Organising School is designed to supercharge your skills, relationships, and the impact of your group to make change on the issues that matter to you.

-The training runs weekly on a Thursday evening at 6pm AEST, from April 29 – June 24.
+The training ran weekly on a Thursday evening at 6pm AEST, from April 29 – June 24.
 We provide all the content overviews, and post training share slides, relevant articles and edited videos of the trainings here.
-Register now.